roackb2/j2s/README.md

 Available top level keys are:

-1. `where`: specifies query conditions value example:
+1. `where`: specifies query conditions, value example:
     ```json
     {"username": "hello"}
     ```
-2. `select`: specifies which columns to select value example:
+2. `select`: specifies which columns to select, value example:
     ```json
     ["id AS user_id", "username"]
     ```
-3. `order_by`: order the results by a columns, desc, or asc value example:
+3. `order_by`: order the results by a columns, desc, or asc, value example:
     ```json
     ["id", "desc"]
     ```
-4. `limit`: limit the query result to certain number value example:
+4. `limit`: limit the query result to certain number, value example:
     ```json
     10
     ```
-5. `offset`: skip query result to certain number value example:
+5. `offset`: skip query result to certain number, value example:
     ```json
     10
     ```
-6. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photos` function of `User` model in examples above. value example:
+6. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above. value example:
     ```json
     ["photo"]